tanisha0710-ui/PMUY-AI/report.md

 *Notes: Standard errors clustered at the state level in parentheses. *** p < 0.01.*

-**Table X: Difference-in-Differences Estimates of PMUY and Clean-Fuel Adoption**

 The descriptive trends showed that treatment states began from a much lower baseline and improved over time, but the regression confirms that the rate of improvement remained significantly lower relative to low-exposure states even after adjusting for socioeconomic and infrastructure differences.

 ## 9. Limits